EnvStat/ficosUQ/README.md

 `plotPostJointMargDens('<path_to_results_folder>/calibration_results.mat')`.

-The figure plotted with the example results corresponds to Figure 3 in the [manuscript (preprint)](https://arxiv.org/abs/2410.02448).
+The figure plotted with the example results corresponds to Figure 3 in the [manuscript](https://doi.org/10.1016/j.ecoinf.2024.102976).

 #### Posterior predictive simulations